maccs-augsburg/spacedatapython/documentation/howto_update_mac_installer.md

 1st command: Rebuilds the application with new code, and any updates made in the .spec file.
 2nd command: Script that turns our .app file into a dmg for macOs systems.

+Lastly, delete old .dmg file inside the installers folder.
+The new .dmg file will show up inside the dist folder, drag it into the installers folder.